 For more than 60 years, the Lawrence Livermore National Laboratory (LLNL) has applied science and technology to make the world a safer place.

-We have two openings for graduate-level or recent graduate summer interns in the Environment, Safety and Health (ES&H) Directorate.
+We have two openings for graduate-level or recent graduate Health Physics summer interns in the Environment, Safety and Health (ES&H) Directorate.
 You will work under the direction of the Radiation Protection Functional Area Manager to complete a project, or series of projects, that combine hands-on experience with technical knowledge.
-You will interact with all levels of personnel at the Laboratory including managers, experimenters, technicians, and other personnel that may be outside the ES&H Directorate.
+You may interact with all levels of personnel at the Laboratory including managers, experimenters, technicians, and other personnel that may be outside the ES&H Directorate.

 - Must be a college or university student pursuing a graduate degree in health physics, nuclear engineering, or a closely related technical field, or a recent bachelor’s or master’s graduate within one year.

 - Ability to apply scientific methods to solve a defined problem or study question.